 Early identification is vital.
 We will assess each pupil's current skills and levels of attainment on entry through baseline assessments in Reception so we can build upon prior learning.
-The school's system for regularly observing, assessing and recording the progress of pupils is used to identify those whose progress:
+We will work with the Bradford Local Authority Matrix of Need documentation to support us in identifying and classifying SEN. The school's system for regularly observing, assessing and recording the progress of pupils is used to identify those whose progress:

-- Is significantly slower than that of their peers starting from the same baseline - Fails to match or better the child's previous rate of progress - Fails to close the attainment gap between the child and their peers - · Widens the attainment gap
+• Is significantly slower than that of their peers starting from the same baseline

+- Fails to match or better the child's previous rate of progress - Fails to close the attainment gap between the child and their peers - · Widens the attainment gap